epfl-lasa/icra19-lfd-tutorial-exercises/exercise3_contact/README.md

 [https://www.youtube.com/embed/fhfBBMH4XVg](https://www.youtube.com/embed/fhfBBMH4XVg)

+**Compatibility**: This demo has been tested in Matlab versions 2015a - 2018a.

 # How to run
 It is very simple! just run gui_Code.m.
 You just need to run the GUI file!
 See the following example: